Heathrow Terminal 4 railway station: History

+The station was first suggested in 1978, as part of plans in constructing Terminal 4 and extending the Piccadilly line, by London Transport Executive.
+Original capital costs of construction were estimated at £20 million.

 The station opened on 23 June 1998, together with the Heathrow Express.
 From 1998 to 2008, the station was the terminus of the Heathrow Express service from London Paddington.
 All services terminated here after calling at Heathrow Central.
 In 2005, the Heathrow Connect service was introduced, which provided a slower service to Paddington but calling at local stations along the way, as well as offering cheaper fares.
 This service also terminated at Terminal 4, together with the Heathrow Express.
 Upon the opening of the new Heathrow Terminal 5 station in 2008, all Heathrow Express services were re-routed to terminate there, and services to Terminal 4 were replaced with an every 15 minute shuttle service, which ran between Heathrow Central and Terminal 4.
 Most Heathrow Connect services then terminated at Heathrow Central, although on Sundays, they continued to Terminal 4.

 On 20 May 2018, TfL Rail took over the Heathrow Connect service in readiness for becoming part of the Elizabeth line, which at the time was expected to open in December 2018.
 From May 2018 until 5 November 2022, trains ran half hourly between London Paddington and Heathrow Terminal 4; an additional shuttle runs between Terminal 4 and Heathrow Terminals 2 & 3 railway station to maintain a train service of every 15 minutes between the two stations.
 On 9 May 2020, Heathrow Terminal 4 station closed temporarily until further notice, due to the closure of the airport's Terminal 4 during the COVID-19 pandemic in London.
 The station was reopened on 14 June 2022.
 On 24 May 2022, the Elizabeth line took over operations of services at the station, with through services to Abbey Wood via central London commencing on 6 November 2022.